GRDeshmukh/Alta-Futuris-Solutions-Assignments/README.md

 This is the overview in terms of classes, digits for training and testing as well as data formats
 1. Total 10 Classes, 1 for each digits  *i.e Label '9' for digit 9 and '10' for digit 0.*
 2. For training 73257 digits, For testing 26,032 digits
-3. It is available in two different formats
+3. It is important to note that the data are divided into two format.
+We are going to use Format 2:

-   - Original images with bounding box available for each character (may contain multiple characters in same images).
+   **Format 1**: The original, variable-resolution colored house-number images with character level bounding boxes.

-   - 32x32 cropped images like MNIST having single character in each image.
+   **Format 2**: The cropped digits (32x32 pixels) which follow the philosophy of the MNIST dataset more closely, but also contain some distracting digits to the sides of the   digit    of interest.